 13. Adjust Your Audio Software Settings

-There are many audio software out there and they often have multiple settings.
+There are much audio software out there and they often have multiple settings.
 It is very important that you fine-tune your audio software settings.
 These settings are very important because they will greatly alter the audio output from your system.

 Additionally, you should limit the number of apps that you are running while playing music room your computer.
 Running too many applications simultaneous will put stress on your computer’s internal processor and may cause jitters in your audio output.